ryrob30/mobile-services.en/help/android/reference/widgets.md

 description: Android widgets can be tracked by using the same methods as your app.
 Widgets share the application context with your app, so hit order and visitor identification is preserved.
 keywords: android;library;mobile;sdk
 seo-description: Android widgets can be tracked by using the same methods as your app.
 Widgets share the application context with your app, so hit order and visitor identification is preserved.
-seo-title: Android Widgets
+seo-title: Android widgets
 solution: Marketing Cloud,Analytics
-title: Android Widgets
+title: Android widgets
 topic: Developer and implementation
 uuid: 1a3718ff-967b-4c8e-ae0b-ba15bddbda0a
 ---